diogoteles08/diogoteles08/README.md

 ## About me :man_technologist:

 - 😄 Pronouns: He/Him
 - 🇧🇷 I am Brazilian!
-Currently Living in São Paulo
+Currently living in São Paulo
 - 🎓 Graduated in Computer Engineering in University of Campinas (UNICAMP), with an exchange program to Russia :school_satchel:
 - 💻 My favorite language is Kotlin, and I love to code using VIM
 - 🕶️ Fun facts:
   - 🐈 I'm a very proud cat dad!
 His name is Ravi 🥰
-  - 🎮 I'm a fan of Dark Souls series and I'm enjoying my recently bought Playstation 5 :yum:
+  - 🎮 I'm a fan of Dark Souls series and I'm enjoying my recently bought PlayStation 5 :yum:
   - 🍷 I love wine and I'm starting to learn about them hehe
 - :office: I work at Google on Google Open Source Security Team (GOSST)
 - :book: My next learning objectives are French and improving general communication/leading skills